Updated: Sep 12

 Elk Island National Park

 Astotin Lake is one of the many beautiful areas of Elk Island National Park, perfect for paddling and laying on the beach as well as camp at the campground.
 As our nights get longer, it’s also a great spot to view the stars (and even the Northern Lights) on a clear night since Elk Island is a dark sky preserve.
-One of our favourite camping beers is the Hawaiian Coconut Porter from Brewsters Brewing Company, since it’s not too heavy and lower in alcohol than many porters and stouts, plus the addition of coconut to a traditional English porter base just sings of summer on the palate.
+One of our favourite camping beers is the Sailor's Delight Coffee Kelp Stout from Best of Kin Brewing.
+Sailor’s Delight is a well-rounded stout with the addition of hickory smoked coffee beans, sugar kelp and a pinch of sea salt.
+This beer combines the salty coastal air with your cozy morning coffee — although in lieu of the sea, the shores of Astotin Lake will have to do.

 Edmonton River Valley